Scalable and deterministic Greenberger-Horne-Zeilinger state generation via graph states-assisted measurements: Network growth via graph state-assisted measurements

+We now discuss the growth of the network of qubits starting from $N$ qubit-pairs via the measurement discussed in Sec.~\ref{subsec:graph_measurement}.
+To establish that the growth of the network is deterministic despite the use of measurement, and to understand the entanglement property of the network generated, the following proposition is crucial.

-\proposition{1} \emph{The $N$-qubit measurement $\mathcal{M}_{(b_0,b_0^\prime)}$, for all choices of the zero'th pair, leads to equi-probable measurement outcomes and local unitary-equivalent post-measured states, where the unitary operators are local to the subsystems $A$ and $B$.}
+\proposition{1} \emph{The $N$-qubit measurement $\mathcal{M}$ (Eq.~(\ref{eq:measurement_operators})) leads to equiprobable measurement outcomes $k$ and local unitary-equivalent post-measured states $\ket{\Phi_{k}}$, where the unitary operators are of the form $U_A\otimes U_B$, thereby making the measurement effectively deterministic as far as bipartite entanglement over the partition $A:B$ is concerned}.